catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 modifiers are associated with a statement construct one method call at a time.
 When an iterative operation
-is called on the ``Query``, it constructs a SQL expression construct representing a SELECT, emits it to the database, and then interprets the result rows as ORM-oriented results corresponding to the initial set of entities being requested.
+is called on the ``Query``, it constructs a SQL expression construct representing a SELECT, emits it to the database, and then interprets the result set rows as ORM-oriented results corresponding to the initial set of entities being requested.

 ``Query`` makes a hard distinction between the *SQL rendering*